Falseclock/dbd-php/README.md

 ### Return Values

 An associative array (in case if key provided) or indexed array if no key was provided.
-Each value in the array represented as an associatively (by field name).
+Each value in the array represented as an associative array (by field name).
 Values in a row Database NULL values are returned as NULL.